talamh/Minetest-Image-Audit/README.md

 # image-audit
-Compares crc's of images in a Minetest mod, game or texture to find duplicates, and possible copyright infringing images from Minecraft.
+Recursively scans a directory and compares crc's of images in a Minetest mod, game or texture pack to find duplicates, and possible copyright infringing images from Minecraft.

 Compares crc's from images across all 8 Minecraft Java Edition resource pack formats.
 The highest Minecraft release using each format was used to generate the crc list, namely:

 Format 1 JE 1.8.9
 Format 2 JE	1.10.2